 “The business today is not going to be your business 18 months from now,” Boyd noted.
 “How do you build the right talent to be able to lead teams through that type of change?”

-The 3C Hybrid Team Model
+The 3C Hybrid Team Model: A Structured Alternative

 Vladimir Stankovic took a different approach to solving the same problem.
 After nearly 20 years building COEs at major brands, he’s developed what he calls the “3C Hybrid Team Model”—a framework that recognizes different talent needs require different engagement models.